 About Penn Elementary

-The ICCSD Elementary handbook is available on the ICCSD website under the “parents” tab, is also printed in your 3rd - 6th grader’s school planner and is available in print copy upon request.
+Download the ICCSD Elementary handbook.
+It is also printed in your 3rd-6th grader’s school planner and is available in print copy upon request.
 The last page of the handbook is the district calendar for the year.

 Attendance and Absences: